maryellenschuster/DS4002/README.md

 - from sklearn.metrics import mean_squared_error, r2_score
 - from nltk.sentiment.vader import SentimentIntensityAnalyzer
 - from nltk.corpus import stopwords

 The platform used was MacOS.

 ## Documentation map
+outline of tree / hierarchy of folders and subfolders

 ## Instructions for reproduction